lenesk/sokolova.dk/participle-in-danish-in-the-adjective-function.md

 Unlike present participle, the past participle may undergo some changes, just like adjectives.
 Remember that the present participle never undergoes t-matching with the gender of the noun.

-However, past participles of the verbs undergo the e-adding when there is a necessary trigger (for describing a plural noun/definite noun & after triggers like *den/det/de/possessive words*).
+However, past participles of the verbs undergo the e-adding when there is a necessary trigger (for describing a plural noun/definite noun & after triggers like *den/det/de*/possessive words).

 See some examples: